- Navigating social determinants of health

 Social determinants of health are nonmedical factors that can affect a person's health.
 These factors include where someone lives, household income, access to healthy food and availability of transportation.

-• Money.
-Personal finances can make it hard to afford treatments and medicines.
+- Money: Financial help can make it easier to pay for treatments and medicines.

-The Mayo Clinic Comprehensive Cancer Center provides a list of national and state resources to help people in Arizona, Florida and Midwest communities access quality cancer care and lead healthier lives.
+Mayo Clinic Comprehensive Cancer Center provides a list of national and state resources to help people in Arizona, Florida and the Midwest access quality cancer care and lead healthier lives.